dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 [!code-csharp[PredictWithTransformer](../../../samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#13 "Predict using the Transformer")]

-The <xref:Microsoft.ML.Runtime.Data.BinaryClassificationContext.Evaluate> method computes the quality metrics for the `PredictionModel` using the specified dataset.
-It returns a <xref:Microsoft.ML.Runtime.Data.BinaryClassificationEvaluator.CalibratedResult> object contains the overall metrics computed by binary classification evaluators.
+The `BinaryClassificationContext.Evaluate` method computes the quality metrics for the `PredictionModel` using the specified dataset.
+It returns a `BinaryClassificationEvaluator.CalibratedResult` object contains the overall metrics computed by binary classification evaluators.
 To display these to determine the quality of the model, you need to get the metrics first.
 Add the following code as the next line in the `Evaluate` method:

 [!code-csharp[ComputeMetrics](../../../samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#14 "Compute Metrics")]